Gehad-Eid/GasGo/README.md

 ### Prerequisites

-- iOS or Android device
+- iOS device
 - Internet connection
 - GPS enabled for location services

 ### Installation

-1. Download the Gas Station Finder App from the App Store (iOS) or Google Play Store (Android).
+1. Download GasGo from the App Store.

 2. Install the app on your device.

 ## Usage

-1. **Open the App**: Launch the Gas Station Finder App.
+1. **Open the App**: Launch GasGo.

 2. **Location Permission**: If prompted, grant the app permission to access your device's location.